intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

 ### Phrygian half cadence

 There is a special type of half cadence that is used often enough in certain musical styles that it has received a special name: the *Phrygian half cadence (PHC)*.
-This is a special type of half cadence that only occurs in minor and must have a iv<sup>6</sup> resolving to a root-position V chord.
-We will not use this often, but you should be aware of it and able to label it when you see it.
+This cadence only occurs in minor and must consist of a iv<sup>6</sup> resolving to a root-position V chord.
+We will not discuss this particular cadence often, but you should be aware of it and able to label it when you see it.

 {% capture ex2 %}X:2
 T:Phrygian half cadence